ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 and to flows using a standardized congestion control algorithm.
 Therefore, the IETF must proceed with caution when evaluating proposals for alternate congestion control.
 The goal of this document is to provide guidance for considering standardization of a proposed congestion control algorithm at the IETF.
-It replaces RFC5033 to reflect changes in the congestion control landscape.
+It obsoletes RFC5033 to reflect changes in the congestion control landscape.

-This document obsoletes RFC 5033.

 --- middle